 THE SPACE SHUTTLE: FLYING FOR ME

-Three years after the last Shuttle flight, Atlantis (STS-135) in 2011, a thrilling tribute to the 30-year Shuttle program is ready for blast-off!
-The Space Shuttle: Flying for Me is a new 60 minute film offered by American Public Television, beginning in June, 2014.
+A decade after the last Shuttle flight, Atlantis (STS-135) in 2011, a thrilling tribute to the 30-year Shuttle program is ready for blast-off!
+The Space Shuttle: Flying for Me is a 60 minute film available now on Prime Video.

 The Space Shuttle: Flying for Me is a three-act adrenaline rush.
 Act 1 shares the Shuttle experience in first person.
 What’s it like to fly on the Shuttle?
 Astronauts provide detailed and exciting descriptions of the deafening noise, vibrations, and kick-in-the-pants of a Shuttle launch.

 Act 2 shares the story of how the space program diversified with women and minorities joining NASA during the Shuttle era and honors its science legacy through the adventures of the missions to the Hubble Telescope.